Olaf: Bringing an Animated Character to Life in the Physical World: Conclusion

 \section{Conclusion}

-This work has presented Olaf, a freely walking robot that accurately imitates the animated character in terms of style and appearance.
-We addressed challenging design requirements by proposing an asymmetric 6-DoF leg mechanism hidden beneath a foam skirt.
-We tackled control requirements by using reinforcement learning and impact-reducing rewards to significantly reduce stepping sound.
-Furthermore, we incorporated control barrier function constraints to mitigate actuator overheating with a thermal model and to prevent joint-limit violations.
+This work presented Olaf, a freely walking robot that accurately imitates the animated character, which is challenging to physically represent, in terms of style and appearance.
+We hope this work inspires others to push the boundaries beyond standard bipedal and quadrupedal robotics.

+We addressed challenging design requirements by proposing an asymmetric 6-DoF leg mechanism hidden beneath a foam skirt and the integration of remotely-actuated linkages.
+We tackled control requirements by using RL and impact-reducing rewards to significantly reduce stepping sound.
+We further incorporated control barrier function constraints to mitigate actuator overheating with a thermal model and to prevent joint-limit violations.

+Although the results are specific to Olaf, we expect our impact-reducing rewards to decrease wear and extend a robot's operational lifetime.
+In our experiments, the CBF reward formulation has prevented constraint violations, providing an effective tool for handling constraints within an RL context.
+CBF rewards are particularly useful for long-horizon effects such as thermal management, enabling a robot to self-manage temperature via learned policies.

-Although the results demonstrate their effectiveness for Olaf specifically, the proposed solutions can be applied beyond our specific character.
-Open research directions remain to be addressed.
-First, a higher fidelity thermal model could be used to capture the contribution of mechanical effects like friction, or the gradual heating of actuator enclosures during extended operation.
-Second, interaction forces between the costume and the legs were addressed solely through domain-randomized disturbance forces.
+Several open research directions remain.
+A higher fidelity thermal model could capture contributions of mechanical effects like friction, or gradual heating of actuator enclosures during extended operation.
+In this work, interaction forces between the costume and legs were handled through domain-randomized disturbance forces.
 Explicitly modeling these effects could reduce reliance on randomization and provide more targeted training.

-Olaf is the first of its kind, setting new standards for believability and design of a non-robotic character.
-We hope this work inspires the field to push the boundaries beyond standard bipedal and quadrupedal robots.

 \appendices